irondrive/andromeda-server/wiki/Accounts-App.md

 To create a new session (or both a client and a session), use the `accounts createsession` command.
 The standard parameters are `username` and `auth_password`, but you can also sign into an account using any of its registered contacts.
 If you are reusing an existing client, use the `auth_clientid` and `auth_clientkey` parameters, else a new one will be created.
 In that case, either an `auth_twofactor` code or an `auth_recoverykey` will be required (if configured).
 The command returns the Account and Client object that you logged into.
 The `client` field will contain the client ID and key, while the `client.session` field will contain the session ID and key.

+For ALL actions that expect an `auth_password`, if using HTTP, it must be pre-hashed and provided as `auth_passkey` (see the andromeda-e2ee native client).
+This is because the password may be used for end-to-end-encryption (e2ee) and should not be revealed to the server.
+The CLI interface allows using a raw `auth_password`.

 The `createsession` command takes an optional `authsource` parameter describing what authentication service to sign in to (see the admin section on external authentication).
 The list of available auth sources can be fetched with `accounts getauthsources`.
 See the [External Authentication](#external-authentication) section.
+When using external authentication, a raw password must be provided (not a hashed passkey).

 To be authenticated for subsequent requests, all requests must contain the `auth_sessionid` and `auth_sessionkey` fields.
 Via HTTP, these must be in the POST body or cookies (or basic HTTP auth as username/password) and not the URL.